 We have not paid any dividends on our common stock during the past four fiscal years and we do not currently anticipate declaring or paying cash dividends on our common stock in the foreseeable future.
 We currently intend to retain all of our future earnings, if any, to finance operations and repay debt.
-Our senior secured credit facilities contain restrictions on our activities, including paying dividends on our capital stock.
-For an explanation of these restrictions see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Indebtedness."
-In addition, FINRA regulations restrict dividends in excess of 10% of a member firm's excess net capital without FINRA's prior approval, potentially impeding our ability to receive dividends from LPL Financial.
+Certain of our indebtedness contains restrictions on our activities, including paying dividends on our capital stock and restricting dividends or other payments to us.
 Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and covenants and other factors that our board of directors may deem relevant.